micmejia/bible-dump/AMPC/2 Peter/2 Pet 1.md

-For as these qualities are yours and increasingly abound in you, they will keep [you] from being idle or unfruitful unto the [[^g]full personal] knowledge of our Lord Jesus Christ (the Messiah, the Anointed One).
+For as these qualities are yours and increasingly abound in you, they will keep [you] from being idle or unfruitful unto the [full personal] knowledge of our Lord Jesus Christ (the Messiah, the Anointed One).